 Vouchers payable to foreign suppliers (government class type 99) are automatically held in SABHRS.
 Foreign payments are not created the night that the voucher is approved; they are created the night that SAB releases the hold.
 The warrants are then printed the business day following the hold release.
 Foreign suppliers should not be paid via EFT without SAB authorization.

 Agencies are to review the MTAP_HELD_VOUCHERS query for held foreign payments.
 They must then submit the Foreign Payment Release request in ServiceNow for SAB to review and release foreign payments.
-SAB will not release a voucher hold if there is no valid W8 on file and will contact the paying agencies for an updated W-8.
-A W-8 is valid for three years from the year it was signed (unless a change in circumstances occurs that makes any information on the form incorrect).
+SAB will not release a voucher hold if there is no valid W-8 on file and will contact the paying agencies for an updated W-8.
+A W-8 is valid from the year in which it is signed plus an additional three calendar years, unless a change in circumstances occurs that makes any information on the form incorrect.
 Agencies should be sure a valid W-8 is on file with SAB or send one with the Foreign Payment Release request.

 SAB also requires invoices for the corresponding foreign payment before releasing the hold on the voucher.
 Invoices are used to gather information about the payment for IRS reporting purposes (see 1042-S IRS Reporting).
 Invoices for foreign payments are to be attached to the Foreign Payment Release form in ServiceNow.
 SAB may reach out to agencies for additional information about foreign payments to ensure reporting and withholding IRS guidelines are met prior to payments being released.